 Often referred to as two-tone or rub-off, antique grain leather holds a special surface effect to mimic the unique ‘worn’ or vintage look of traditional leather.
-This is achieved by applying a contrasting top-coat which is then applied evenly or partially to reveal a paler underlying colour.
+This is achieved by applying a contrasting top-coat which is then applied evenly or partially to reveal a paler underlying color.

 Simply put, top grain that has been sanded and buffed on the grain side or outer layer to achieve a slight nap that resembles a velvety surface is what we call Nubuck.

-Resistant to wear, it can be white or coloured and maintains a strength and thickness unlike suede.
+Resistant to wear, it can be white or colored and maintains a strength and thickness unlike suede.
 This is because of the outer layer that is used, making it the exact opposite of how suede is achieved.

 Commonly used for jackets, shirts, shoes, bags and even furniture, suede is made from the underside of the animal skin which is softer and more workable as opposed to the outer layer.

-After scraping through to create a unique nap which is soft and fuzzy surface found in fabrics and leather, it creates a suppleness that is not typically as fine as Nubuck, mainly because of it having a much looser fibre structure, suede is made.
+After scraping through to create a unique nap which is soft and fuzzy surface found in fabrics and leather, it creates a suppleness that is not typically as fine as Nubuck, mainly because of it having a much looser fiber structure, suede is made.

 Due to it not being taken from the exterior, suede is delicate and has a low durability as opposed to any other type of leather.
 Having a textured nature and open pores, suede is prone to absorbing liquids really quick, resulting in it being quick to get dirty.